Success! this Exam Successfully Added.

 IBPS Clerk Mains Exam Pattern

-The IBPS Clerk Mains is the final stage of the selection process and is conducted online.
-It consists of objective-type questions designed to test candidates’ knowledge in reasoning, quantitative aptitude, English, and general/financial awareness.
-The marks scored in this stage are considered for the final merit list.
+The Mains examination is the final stage of the IBPS Clerk selection process.
+It is conducted in online mode and consists of objective-type multiple-choice questions from different sections.
+Marks scored in this stage are used to prepare the final merit list.

 Section No. of Questions Marks Time Allotted